 Division Scholarship

-Through the generous support of our Health Services Management and Policy (HSMP) Alumni Society, the program has a limited number of small one-year scholarships – typically ranging from $500 to $5,000—that are offered to our highest potential applicants.
+Through the generous support of our Health Services Management and Policy Alumni Society, the program has a limited number of small one-year scholarships – typically ranging from $500 to $5,000—that are offered to our highest potential applicants.

-Each year, some of our students receive financial support through graduate associate positions such as a graduate administrative associate (GAA), graduate research associate (GRA), and a graduate teaching associate (GTA).
+Each year, some students receive financial support through graduate associate positions such as a graduate administrative associate (GAA), graduate research associate (GRA), and a graduate teaching associate (GTA).
 These positions provide full tuition benefits and partial fee coverage.
 Students receiving a GA award are required to work 20 hours a week and are paid a monthly stipend.
 It is expected that GA opportunities will supplement the academic curriculum with practical experience while not interfering with your progress toward completion of your graduate degree.
-When possible, the program works to connect you with GA opportunities, although you can often find these positions independently as they are not coordinated through any centralized resource.
+When possible, the program works to connect you with GA opportunities, and you can often find these positions independently as they are not coordinated through any centralized resource.